uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/glossary.rst

         The computation mode for an algorithm in |dal_short_name|, where all the data needed for computation is available at the start and fits the memory of the device on which the computations are performed.

+    Contiguous data
+        A special property of the :term:`data format`: the data are stored as one contiguous memory block.

+    Data format
+        The representation of internal structure of the data: this information is enough to efficiently access them.

     Data type
         An integral or floating-point type which is used to physically store the data.

-    Data format
-        The representation of internal structure of the data: this information is enough to efficiently access them.

-    Contiguous data
-        A special property of the :term:`data format`: the data are stored as one contiguous memory block.

     Homogeneous data
         A special property of the :term:`data format`: all the :term:`features<Feature>` have the same type and domain.

+    Immutability
+        The object is immutable if it is not possible to change its state after creation.

+    Online Mode
+        The computation mode for an algorithm in |dal_short_name|, where the data needed for computation becomes available in parts over time.

     Reference-counted object
         A |dal_short_name| object which stores the number of references to the unique implementation.
         Such object has a lightweight copy constructor and assignment operator, which simply increases the number of references.
         Implementation is automatically freed when the number of references becomes equal to zero.

-    Immutability
-        The object is immutable when it is not possible to change its state after it is constructed.

-    Online Mode
-        The computation mode for an algorithm in |dal_short_name|, where the data needed for computation becomes available in parts over time.

     Workload
         A task of applying a |dal_short_name| algorithm to a dataset.